pdm-project/pdm/docs/docs/pyproject/build.md

 ## Include and exclude files

-To include extra files and/or exclude files from the distribution, given the paths in `includes` and `excludes` configuration, as glob patterns:
+To include extra files and/or exclude files from the distribution, give the paths in `includes` and `excludes` configuration, as glob patterns:

 ```toml
 [tool.pdm.build]